For scintigraphic imaging of cancers, including PET scans, and management of thyroid pathologies, including cancers.

 - Gallium-68 DOTA-Toc PET scan

-- Bone scintigraphy
+- Bone scintigraphy with SPECT/CT

 - Thyroid scintigraphy

-- Isotopic calculation of cardiac ejection fraction
+- Isotopic calculation of the left ventricular ejection fraction (LVEF)

 The department has set up a Thyroid Rapid Diagnosis Day.